wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    ### Other Vault Secret Engines

-   Note that Vault has other <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets">Secret Engines</a> to handle other types of secrets not demonstrated by this sample program, such as generation of SSH certificates, X.509 certificates for SSL/TLS, etc.
+   Note that Vault has <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets">other Secret Engines</a> to handle other types of secrets not demonstrated by this sample program, such as generation of SSH certificates, X.509 certificates for SSL/TLS, etc.

    ### Expected output